How to Write an Ebook (in 7 Super Simple Steps)

 Solve the problem you set out for yourself

 By the end of the ebook, you should have answered the central question or provided a solution to the central problem you identified when picking your topic, and which you laid out in your introduction.
 Whether it’s showing them how to complete a task or explaining a complex concept, your ebook should provide something constructive to your reader.
 Highlight this in your conclusion so that your reader’s final impression is that your ebook has provided value to them.

 As tempting as it is, the solution you offer your readers shouldn’t be buying your product.
 Ebooks are a marketing tool but not an opportunity for direct sales.
 Instead, your aim is to bring your audience onboard, engage with them, demonstrate your expertise and trustworthiness, and bring them onto your list of contacts.
 Direct sales can come later.
 If your ebook reads like an extended brochure for your product or service, it will be an instant turnoff to readers.

 While Jim will naturally reference products he sells, the ebook shouldn’t be an extended sales pitch.
 Instead, he’s simply getting across that he’s a safe pair of (garden-gloved) hands in the world of plants, whose advice they can trust.

 Include calls to action

 Make the most of an ebook format by including calls to action within your writing.
-Linking to other helpful resources will not only make your ebook more useful, but can also keep your reader within the ecosystem of your business for longer, provided you’re including links to your own content.
+Linking to other helpful resources will not only make your ebook more useful but can also keep your reader within the ecosystem of your business for longer, provided you include links to your own content.